Incredibly Easy Fried Perch

 Larger perch, which are ideally the ones you want to keep, can be tricky to locate at certain times of the year.
 They are best fished for in the early spring and late fall, when they will move into more shallow water to feed heavily in preparation for winter.

-During spawn and pre spawn conditions, they can be found in 3-50 feet (1-15 meters) of water.
-Post spawn fish tend to move to deeper water and are therefore can be hard to locate.
+During spawn and pre-spawn conditions, they can be found in 3-50 feet (1-15 meters) of water.
+Post-spawn fish tend to move to deeper water and can therefore be hard to locate.

 Perch can be fileted or scaled and dressed (innards removed).
 We have a different way of preparing perch filets that produces filets with 1/3 more meat than traditional fileting.
 See our YouTube video for How to Filet Yellow Perch to learn the secret!

-• flour or corn meal, you can use bread crumbs or or panko but we find it overpowers the mild tasting fish.
+• Flour or Corn Meal: Use all-purpose flour or finely ground cornmeal to bread the filets.
+You can use bread crumbs or panko instead of flour or cornmeal, but we find that it overpowers the mild-tasting fish.
 If you use bread crumbs, you will need to dip them in an egg wash first so that the bread crumbs will stick.

 How to make them